gatling/gatling/src/docs/content/tutorials/scripting-intro/index.md

 This guide introduces the basic Gatling HTTP features.
 Gatling provides a cloud-hosted web application [https://computer-database.gatling.io](https://computer-database.gatling.io) for running sample simulations.
 You'll learn how to construct simulations using the Java SDK.
-Code examples for Kotlin and the Scala SDK are available in the Documentation.
+Code examples for the Kotlin and Scala SDKs are available throughout the Documentation.

 ### Learn the simulation components